 Advanced users with some knowledge of CSS can simply copy the corresponding lines from the file /css/frontend.css, change the class names and modify them to create their own variations.
 Save your customized styling to your child theme’s style.css file or in the WordPress customizer so that changes won’t be overwritten with the next plugin update.

-You can find further hints in this article.
+You can find further help in this article on modifying existing themes.